-- The Business Savvy Entrepreneurs – They don’t care about getting in the trenches with design, they just want to make money.
-They’re the ones using professional pre-made WordPress templates, adding text/photos, but not doing any customizing.
+Entrepreneur-types don’t care about getting in the trenches with design.
+They want to make money.
+They’re the ones using professional WordPress templates, adding text/photos, but not doing any customizing.
 Honestly, with some of the pro themes available, you don’t have to because they are beautiful.
-But they just sell these to businesses that need them.
-And for a really nice profit.
+They sell websites to businesses that need them.
+And for a nice profit.

-- The Uber Creatives – On the other end of the spectrum, you have more creative folks that come up with an idea and design it from scratch.
+On the other end of the spectrum, you have more creative folks that come up with an idea and design it from scratch.
 They then create an HTML website or WordPress theme from their design.
-Fully custom = expensive and time intensive.
+Entirely custom = expensive and time intensive.

-- Stuck in the Middle – I believe I’m somewhere in the middle, and I recommend you find your spot there too.
-You want to start with a nice looking WordPress theme for the vast majority of small business web sites.
+I believe I’m somewhere in the middle, and I recommend you find your spot there too.
+You want to start with a clean looking WordPress theme for the vast majority of small business web sites.
 But more than design, I’m looking for layout.
-If I find a nice design with the layout I want, I can then spend a couple hours making relatively easy customizations to make sure the website looks completely unique.
+If I find an OK design with the layout I want, I can then spend a couple of hours making relatively easy customizations to make sure the website looks unique.
 I don’t like a website that mirrors the WordPress theme demo.

 As someone with no design background and perfectionist tendencies, I have to catch myself spending an absurd amount of time on extremely minor details like picking between shades of blue.
 I’ve been working hard to just pick something and go with it… fast is better than perfect!

-But if there is one takeaway, it’s that you really want to focus on efficiency.
-I recommend tracking your time on the first couple projects so you have a concrete idea of how long it takes, and work to improve from there.
+If there is one takeaway, it’s that you want to focus on efficiency.
+I recommend tracking your time on the first projects so you have a concrete idea of how long it takes, and work to improve from there.
 That is how you make more money with less effort.

-Lastly (but some would say most importantly), how do I get my money?!?
+Lastly (but some would say most importantly), how do you get your money?!

-I personally like to charge 50% upfront and the remaining 50% is due on or before launch day.
+For a project-based fee, you should charge at least 50% upfront before doing any web design work, and the remaining 50% is due on or before launch day.

-Other than exchanging information and ideas, I don’t like to do any work before getting paid.
-There are too many flaky people to do a ton of work without knowing the money is coming.
-Not to say you should never do this, but it’s more important with one man or woman businesses that you don’t know that well or fully trust.
+Other than exchanging information and ideas, I won’t invest hours of time without money deposited into my account.
+There are too many flaky people to do a ton of work without knowing the cash is coming.
+Not to say you should never do this – there are ALWAYS exceptions to any rule – but it’s more important when dealing with an individual that you don’t know or fully trust vs. an established company.